Immunization & Health Background Form Requirements

-Immunization & Meningitis Requirements
+Immunization & Meningitis Requirements for All UB Students

 - Students born prior to 1/1/1957 are exempt from providing proof of immunization.

 - New students registering for Winter Session will not have to provide proof of immunization or meningitis information prior to or during Winter term attendance.
-Students who plan to continue/enroll for the spring semester will need to comply with immunization and meningitis information requirements prior to Spring registration.
+(Students who plan to continue/enroll for the spring semester will need to comply with immunization and meningitis information requirements prior to Spring registration.)